ganeles/JmeterSmartScenario/README.md

 This means that the length of the test steps must be at least 12 minutes, otherwise the load will increase unevenly.

 What to do?
 I solved this problem as follows:
-1) I allocate one jmeter-server for running “low-intensity” scripts.
+1) I allocate one jmeter-server for running all “low-intensity” scripts.
 2) All scripts run on all jmeter-servers
 3) BUT!
 When each thread is launched, the Once-only Controller executes once, which checks whether this script should work on this jmeter-server.
 If yes, everything is fine.
 And if not, the thread stops immediately after starting.
-4) jmeter-server, dedicated for "low-intensity" scripts, is specified in the UDV in the "LG_Slow" parameter (LG stands for Load Generator)
+4) The computer name for jmeter-server, dedicated for "low-intensity" scripts, is specified in the UDV in the "LG_Slow" parameter (LG stands for Load Generator)

 ## History of changes
 2021-07-25
 * Removed dependency on Dummy Sampler
-* Added a groovy script directly to the test plan (to reduce problems with specifying file paths)
+* Added a groovy script directly to the test plan (to reduce problems with specifying file paths) 2023-12-24
 * Added English version of ReadMe